DidaCloud/az-2005/Instructions/Labs/01-create-devops-assistant.md

      ```c#
     // Create a kernel builder with Azure OpenAI chat completion
     var builder = Kernel.CreateBuilder();
-    builder.AddAzureOpenAIChatCompletion(modelId, endpoint, apiKey);
+    builder.AddAzureOpenAIChatCompletion(modelName, endpoint, apiKey);
     var kernel = builder.Build();
     ```

-1. Near the bottom of the file, find the comment **Create a kernel function to build the stage environment**, and add the following code to create a mock plugin functin that will build the staging environment:
+1. In the **DevopsPlugin** class near the bottom of the file, find the comment **Create a kernel function to build the stage environment**, and add the following code to create a mock plugin functin that will build the staging environment:

     **Python**
     ```python